sous-chefs/windows_ad/README.md

 - cmd_user: user under which the interaction with AD should happen
 - cmd_pass: password for user specified in cmd_user (only needed if user requires password)
 - cmd_domain: domain of the user specified in cmd_user (only needed if user is a domain account)
 - restart: allows preventing reboot after join or unjoin action.
-Default true to reboot.
+Default true to reboot.  **Required**

 ### Examples